Episode 58

 Speaker:

-know producing these drugs to patients with
+noticed when they started introducing these drugs to patients with

 Speaker: